-Bumpy Orange Gorgonian, Eugorgia aurantica
+Bumpy Orange Gorgonian, Eugorgia aurantiaca

 Diet: The Bumpy Orange Gorgonian is a nocturnal filter feeder with each polyp being equipped with eight tentacles that are used to catch plankton and other types of organic matter found in the currents.